diabotic/haps_640g/README.md

 # haps_640g

-Half Artificial Pancreas System - Only does automatic bolus, no bolus suspension
+Half Artificial Pancreas System - Only does automatic bolus - NO bolus suspension

 Effort to create a Hardware/Software solution to mimic the OpenAPS Project for the 640g Pump.

+# What You Need

+1 - Raspberry Pi with Wifi

+2 - A Contour Next Link 2.4 to command your 640 Pump

+3 - An eletronic board with optocouplers to command the CNL

+4 - A Nightscout account

 # Installation